1. Memrise vs Duolingo

 Duolingo does not offer lifetime access.
 You must continue paying monthly or annually to maintain Super status.
 If you want to own your language learning platform outright, Memrise is the only option between these two.

-8.5 Refund policy
+6.5 Refund policy

+Duolingo offers a 14-day free trial for Super subscriptions.
+If you are not satisfied within the first two weeks, you can request a full refund.
 Memrise often offers a 7-day free trial for Pro subscriptions.
-Refund policies vary by how you purchased (website vs app store).
-Both platforms recommend canceling subscriptions at least 24 hours before renewal to avoid unwanted charges.
+Both platforms recommend cancelling subscriptions at least 24 hours before renewal to avoid unwanted charges.

-9. Platforms and compatibility
+7. Platforms and compatibility

-Both apps offer excellent cross-platform availability:
+Both apps offer excellent cross-platform availability with nearly identical support.

 | Platform | Memrise | Duolingo |